 Of the total required credit hours, 51 must be satisfactorily completed in business courses.
 Of these 51, a general business core comprising 33 credit hours is common to all business students, and one free 3-credit business elective.
-In addition to this general business core (which includes the two 0-credit workshops mentioned above), the student must complete 15 additional credit hours of business electives in one of the following concentration areas which include Accounting, Finance, General Business, Marketing, Entrepreneurship and Innovation, Management and Organization, Information Systems, and Operations Management.
-Students selecting the Finance concentration have the option to specialize in Corporate Finance or Investment Management.
-All courses qualifying as business electives must be offered by OSB.
+In addition to this general business core (which includes the two 0-credit workshops mentioned above), the students must complete 15 additional credit hours of business electives in one of the following concentration areas which include: